 “Bill McGee revolutionized electronic media sales.
 His creative approach, focusing on retail sales cycles and local sales promotions using co-op dollars to switch a portion of the retailer’s newspaper ad budget to broadcasting, was a paradigm shift.
 Today, many of those same techniques are used in large and small markets.
 I will forever be indebted to Bill McGee, a gifted writer and my mentor.
 Great insights into broadcasting syndication and sales during the early years.”

-“What is apparent when you read this unique business biography is the author’s intellect that guided him to choose broadcasting, and gave him understanding and leadership skills that ultimately led him to start and run a successful marketing business.
-Better yet, he understood how to balance hard work with his passions for traveling and the great outdoors.
-As someone who spent a long career in advertising, I was asked by the author to review this book.
-I highly recommend it for anyone considering a career in communications or business in general.
+“What is apparent when you read this unique business biography is the author’s intellect that guided him to choose broadcasting, and gave him understanding and leadership skills that ultimately led him to start and run a successful marketing business. . . .
+As someone who spent a long career in advertising, I highly recommend this book for anyone considering a career in communications or business in general.
 It gives you a good understanding of the ups and downs of both business and life.”

 “A must read by spouses whose spouse was or is in the broadcasting business.
 My limited knowledge of this business increased a thousand fold after reading this fascinating memoir.
 An easy read that leaves me asking for more.”

 “An engaging history of a man’s business journey from the cowboy country of the great American west and the early days of black and white TV to the new electronic media –cable TV, direct broadcast satellite, pay TV, and home computers.
-I was particularly impressed with the level of historical detail and humorous presentation as the author tells the story of building his own company — Broadcast Marketing Company – from starting in his apartment to a successful nationwide broadcasting consulting business.
-This story should be required reading on the subject of entrepreneurship in business schools”
+I was particularly impressed with the level of historical detail and humorous presentation as the author tells the story of building his own company — Broadcast Marketing Company.
+His story should be required reading on the subject of entrepreneurship in business schools”